 When I was missing things in vegan January like pudding and in particular chocolate, I conjured up this semolina chocolate pudding to compensate for both.

-And wow did I surprise myself with just how good it tasted!!
+And wow did I surprise myself with this semolina dessert in just how good it tasted!!

 It was like someone jumping up and giving me a huge great big chocolate kiss.